-The literal translation is after skiing, from the French.
+The literal translation of après ski is ‘after skiing’, from the French.
 Technically, apres ski is any social activity that happens once the ski lifts have closed in a resort.
 However, if you’ve been skiing ever, you probably noticed that for some people apres starts around lunchtime and continues until well into the night.

 You might also experience apres ski in the form of festivals such as Snowbombing, TomorrowLand or Snowboxx.

 Where is best for après ski in Europe?

 There are plenty of great ski resorts across Europe that are perfect for apres ski.
 In fact, pick any major resort in France or Austria, and chances are there will be some party action happening.

 Italy and Switzerland are also well known for it’s après ski, as are less obvious ski regions such as Andorra, Spain, Poland and Bulgaria,

 So, for our money, where is best for apres ski in Europe?*

 This small town in Austria’s Paznaun valley packs in a lot of après to it’s relatively small frame.
 For starters, you have great skiing on the 240kms of Alpine slopes.
 And by night (or at least from lunchtime if we’re completely honest) you have music pumping from countless bars on the mountain, plus a selection of nightclubs, bars and pubs in the town itself.

 Pacha is the big club in the village, and yes it does host some major DJs during the ski season, like it’s Ibiza namesake.

 In all honesty, most big Austrian resorts are après ski hotspots.
 The Austrians sure love to get the party started on the mountain, and the resort is usually pretty buzzing into the night.
 And Mayrhofen, nestled in the Zillertal valley, is definitely a magnet for party skiers.